10Dimensional/InspOrg/wp-content/plugins/accordion-shortcodes/readme.txt

 = Why isn't the JavaScript file loading on my site? =

 This is most likely caused by a poorly coded theme.
-The plugin makes use of the `wp_footer()` function to load the JavaScript file and it's dependancy (jQuery).
+This plugin makes use of the `wp_footer()` function to load the JavaScript file and it's dependancy (jQuery).
 Check your theme to ensure that the `wp_footer()` function is being called right before the closing `</body>` tag in your themes footer.php file.

 = How can I change the look of the accordion? =

 No CSS is added by default to the accordion.
+The accordion should look fine with every theme.

-Changing the look and feel of the plugin requires you to be comfortable with editing your themes stylesheet.
+That said, you can change the looking of the accordion as long as you are comfortable with editing your theme's stylesheet.
 If you are familiar with that process, you can add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to make the accordion look the way you want.

+= Can I use other shortcodes inside each accordion item? =

+Absolutely!
+You can use any of the WordPress format settings and headings as well.

+You cannot, however nest an accordion within another accordion.
+This is a limitation of how WordPress processes shortcodes.

 == Other Notes ==